 No. 3: Crashes Have Delivered a Wake-up Call

-One of the big benefits of self-driving vehicles, proponents have said, is the ability to eliminate human error and, therefore, foster a safer driving experience.
+Proponents have said that one of the big benefits of self-driving vehicles is the ability to eliminate human error and, therefore, foster a safer driving experience.
 But a few crashes that have taken place have demonstrated that it’s not yet safe.

 No. 4: Drivers Fear Automation